 Unless your shirt is very tight-fitting, it’s possible that it will move and bounce enough during your run that your nipples get their share of friction.
 Too much of this and the next thing you know, you’ve got the tell-tale double blood trail down the front of your shirt!

 The easiest way to prevent this is either slather some lube on them before you head out or tape a band-aid over each nipple to protect them.
 An even easier solution?
-Skip the shirt all together if you’re comfortable, especially in hot weather.
+Skip the shirt altogether if you’re comfortable, especially in hot weather.

 I don’t know about you, but my biggest chafe issue is when the straps of my sports bra rub over my collarbones.
 Similar to the gents and their nipple chafing, form drills aren’t going to do much here.